BandaWorks/barbershop-booking/README.md

 #### Optional tasks

+> These are optional problems you may solve to make the project a more significant work in your portfolio.

 - [ ] Display loading indicator while the services/barbers data is fetched.
 For example, you could show [react top loading bar](https://klendi.github.io/react-top-loading-bar/) after the user clicks on "Choose a ..." buttons.

 - [ ] Make the UI accessible through keyboard: